anas-chtourou/evoli/README.md

 - Unit test can be run with the command **cargo test**
 - Lint can be run with the **cargo clippy** command.
 If you choose to use **github action** an existing actions already exist to do this steps
-- The app is running on the port *3000*.
-For this technical test don't bother with the Ingress, you could just expose it with the LoadBalancer type of service
+- The app is running on the **port 3000**.
+- Don't bother with the Ingress.
+You can expose the app with the LoadBalancer type

 ## Test your deployment

-Should everything works fine.
-You should see a page with something like this:
+Should everything works.
+Type the loadbalancer IP and you should see something similar to:

 <p align="center">
   <img src="example.png" alt="workflow" width="500"/>